-Makeup is so versatile, you’re bound to wonder what you can mix and match.
+Makeup is so versatile, that you’re bound to wonder what you can mix and match.
 We all know that you can use blush as eyeshadow, but what about using eyeshadow as blush?
 Will it look right on your cheeks?
 In most cases, you’re fine to use your eyeshadow to add a pop of color to your cheeks.
 There are a few things that you need to keep in mind.

 Eyeshadow Is Unlikely To Cause Irritation

 When you use blush as eyeshadow, irritation is something that you need to be on the lookout for.
 This isn’t the case when you use eyeshadow as blush.

 Eyeshadow is designed to be used on the delicate skin around the eyes.
 Because of that, it’s not likely to cause irritation on the cheeks.
 You don’t have to do a test spot beforehand.

 When You Use Eyeshadow As Blush, Remember Eyeshadow Is More Pigmented

 Eyeshadow gives your eyes that pop of color.
 Bold hues are perfect for giving your look a dramatic flair.
 They need to be seen.
 This is the area where they strongly differ from blushes.

 Because of that, a pale pink eyeshadow might be a bit more pigmented on your cheeks than you realize.
 A coral color may appear too bright.
 Make sure that you test the color on your arm to make sure that it will be suitable as blush.

 To use eyeshadow as blush.
 You apply it the same way that you would blush.
 First, apply your primer.
 Then, your foundation and concealer.
 Next, use a blush brush to apply the eyeshadow to the apples of your cheeks.
 Use a fluffy brush to carefully blend the color into your skin.